 Prizes will be awarded to projects that promote self-reliance among refugees and/or displaced people.
 ‘Self-reliance’ is understood broadly and may be furthered by projects promoting education, providing legal assistance, or developing life skills and by any other programmes that help displaced people build stable, independent lives.

 The entries will be judged by a panel of experts who will be looking for highly effective projects that have led to real change in people’s lives, with measurable evidence of outcomes, as explained in the Entry Rules and Judging Criteria @ www.ockendenprizes.org.
-The three-month deadline for entries is midnight (GMT) on Wednesday the 30th of November, with the four winners to be announced by the end of March next year.
+The three-month deadline for entries was midnight (GMT) on Wednesday the 30th of November 2022, with the four winners to be announced by the end of March next year.

 The Ockenden International Prizes remain focused on identifying solutions to the challenges faced by displaced people, raising awareness of their needs, and rewarding outstanding innovative projects.